centreon/centreon-documentation/pp/integrations/plugin-packs/procedures/network-cisco-esa-xmlapi.md

 Be sure to have with you the following information:

-* Read-Only XML API credentials
+* Credentials for the XML API (read-only account)
-* IP Address of the equipment
+* IP Address of the device.

 ## Installing the monitoring connector